 Welcome to St Cecilia's School!
 I hope you will soon come to know the warmth and hospitality of our learning community.
-Our school is an integral part of the Catholic Community of North Harbour, and contribute to the ministry of service in our local and wider communities.
+Our school is an integral part of the Catholic Community of North Harbour and contribute to the ministry of service in our local parish and wider communities.

 St Cecilia's is a community-orientated school where the school staff, parents and parish work towards supporting the spiritual, academic, social, physical and emotional growth of each child.
 Through the development of creative, critical thinking and communication skills, each child will be equipped as lifelong learners.
 As our mission statement articulates, "St Cecilia's pursues individual excellence in a nurturing Catholic learning environment."
+And our school motto is "In all things love".

-I hope your time at St Cecilia's is rewarding and you will quickly come to value the history, culture and traditions of our school.
+I hope your time at St Cecilia's is rewarding and you will quickly come to value the history and traditions, and the nurturing and vibrant culture of our school.